acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.5.5, which has:
+The latest stable version is 1.5.6, which has:

-* various bug fixes and other minor enhancements.
+* bugfixes and support for GMSH 4.1 format in mulgrid from_gmsh() import
+* ability to export mulgrid geometries to [Layermesh](https://github.com/acroucher/layermesh) objects
+* support for tracers in t2data json() method, for exporting models to [Waiwera](https://waiwera.github.io/)
+* griddata function is now imported from SciPy rather than Matplotlib

 # Where's the user guide?